human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 - time to fully recover from injury, exhaustion, and toxemia
 - overdue recognition of exactly which part of whom is performing the recovery

-Instinct in extreme circumstances gives us a graphic clue to the basic need for darkness: when psychically overwhelmed, a person crouches down and covers her eyes, taking cover in solitude if possible.
-Depressed, hysterical, or shocked from violence, her whole being cries out, "Gimme shelter!".
+We have a basic need for darkness.
+Instinct in extreme circumstances gives us a graphic clue.
+When psychically overwhelmed, a child crouches down and covers his eyes, taking cover in solitude if possible.
+Depressed or shocked from disaster, his whole being cries out, "Gimme shelter!".

 A darkroom is that shelter.
-Long sought yet right before our eyes, we couldn't see darkness.
-It was obscured by itself, by our Apollonian obsession with light, thought and action, and by medieval fear.
-Now we can finally sink into darkness, unconsciousness, and rest, and recover our lost selves.
+Darkness was long sought.
+It was right before our eyes.
+But we couldn't see it.
+It was obscured by our Apollonian obsession with light, thought, and action.
+And by medieval fear.
+Now we can finally sink into darkness and rest.
+We can recover our lost selves.

 ##### hygiene revisited

-Having found shelter---a context---for darkness itself in hygiene, we can better understand why darkroom retreating works.
+In hygiene, we find a shelter for darkness itself.
+A context.
+Now we can better understand why darkroom retreating works.

-First, let's retrace our steps a moment and analyze Webster's sly definition of hygiene: _conditions and practices conducive to the preservation of health._
+First, let us retrace our steps a moment.
+We will and analyze one of Webster's definitions of hygiene:
+_conditions and practices conducive to the preservation of health._

 - hygiene derives from Hygieia, the Greek goddess of health.
+Hygiene is purely and positively about health.
-- "conditions and practices" refer to the normal conditions of life, the environmental and instinctive factors nature has always provided that make life, including healing, possible
+- "conditions and practices" refer to the normal conditions and activities of life.
+These are the environmental and instinctive factors nature has always provided.
+They make life, including healing, possible
 - Conducive means:
     - making it easy, possible, or likely for something to happen or exist
     - tending to promote or assist